 The Dream Time residencies are a creative initiative between Dance Base, The Studio On The Green and Live Borders, Arts and Creativity.

 The choice of 5 days (Monday – Friday or Wednesday – Sunday) are between October and November.
 There is a fee of £750.00.
 As part of the residency accommodation will be provided for up to four artists at The Haining.

-Mentoring: The selected artist will have the option of receiving mentoring and/or feedback for up to ten hours during the week (timing is flexible).
-The project partners will secure a Mentor to match the needs/experience of the successful applicant(s).
-Please indicate in your application if you would require Mentoring support during your residence.
+The selected artist will have the option of receiving mentoring and/or feedback for up to ten hours during the week (timing is flexible).
+The project partners will suggest a Mentor to match the needs/experience of the successful applicant(s).
+Please indicate in your application if you would require Mentoring support during your residency.

-Application: If you would like to apply for next year's 2017 residency, please look out for updates later in Summer 2016.
-You can see the previous residency application form for reference.
-Once applications reopen, you can complete the form and send to Helen McIntosh, (details on application form).
-Your application will be reviewed by Morag Deyes from Dance Base, Olivia Roper from Scottish Borders Council and Jenna Agate from The Studio On The Green.
-Preference will be given to projects which would seem to benefit significantly from the unique offering of this residency setting.
+Your application will be reviewed by Morag Deyes, Artistic Director of Dance Base, a member of the Live Borders, Arts and Creativity Team and Jenna Agate from The Studio On The Green.
+Preference will be given to projects which would seem to benefit significantly from the unique environment of this residency setting.